Durotimicodes/Durotimicodes/README.md

 - 👋 Hi, I’m @Durotimicodes
 - 👀 I’m interested in building Event driven or data driven Micro service applications.
-- 🌱 I’m currently learning migrating of applications from on-premise to the cloud using AWS, Blockchain.
-- 💞️ I’m looking to collaborate on any fintech project.
+- 🌱 I’m also interested in deploying and monitoring application on the cloud.
 - 📫 How to reach me : Please send me an email on edmondfagbuyi@gmail.com
 <!---
 Durotimicodes/Durotimicodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.